-While cash and money at call and financial guarantee contracts are subject to the impairment requirements, their expected credit losses were immaterial.
+While cash and money at call, loans with special 100% guarantee under the SFGS and financial guarantee contracts are subject to the impairment requirements, the Group has estimated that their expected credit losses are minimal and considers that no loss allowance is required.
 Credit quality and expected credit losses measurement for other financial instruments are analysed below.